liaochenlanruo/pgcgap/docs/index.md

 ### Assemble

-Pair-end reads of all strains in a directory or PacBio reads or Oxford nanopore reads (Default: ./Reads/Illumina/ under the working directory).
+Pair-end reads of all strains in a directory or PacBio reads or ONT reads (Default: ./Reads/Illumina/ under the working directory).

 ### Annotate